-Pine River, and Little Trappe River along with their tributaries and some wetlands compose most of the small percentage of surface water in the Town.
+Pine River, and Little Trappe River, along with their tributaries and some wetlands, compose most of the small percentage of surface water within the Town.
+Refer to the Town of Pine River Existing Land Use map (pg 27) for rivers, creeks, and wetlands.

 Named tributaries of the Pine River are as follows: Rajek Creek, North Branch Pine River, Oxbo Creek, Little Oxbo Creek, and Pat Smith Creek.
 Barnes Creek winds through the northwest sector eventually exiting the Town to empty into the Prairie River.
-Across the southern portion of the Town are the Little Trappe River, Little Cain Creek, Big Cain Creek, Prospect Creek, Skunk Creek, unnamed creeks, and the headwaters of Camp Creek all of which flow into Marathon County.
+Across the southern portion of the Town are the Little Trappe River, Little Cain Creek, Big Cain Creek, Prospect Creek, Skunk Creek, unnamed creeks, and the headwaters of Camp Creek all of which flow south into Marathon County.

-The Town proudly hosts 11.66 miles of Class I and more than 25 miles of Class II trout waters.
-Oxbo Creek (2.03 miles), Little Oxbo Creek (3.77 miles) and Rajek Creek (5.86 miles) are Class I trout waters.
-The North Branch Pine River (16.53 miles), Pat Smith Creek (4.39 miles), part of the Pine River, and numerous unnamed creeks are rated as Class II trout waters.
+The Town proudly hosts 36.6 miles of Class I, 20.92 miles of Class II, and 11.21 miles of Class III trout waters.
+Big Cain Creek (6.45 miles), Little Cain Creek (5.31 miles), Little Oxbo Creek (3.77 miles), Little Trappe River (8.46 miles), Oxbo Creek (2.03 miles), Prospect Creek (4.72 miles), and Rajek Creek (5.86 miles) are recognized as Class I trout waters.
+The North Branch Pine River (16.53 miles) and Pat Smith Creek (4.39 miles) are Class II trout waters.
+In addition, a portion of the Pine River (11.21 miles) is rated as a Class III trout water.
+Likewise, many unnamed creeks are also ranked by the DNR among the trout waters of the Town.